We5ter/Scanners-Box/README.md

 - https://github.com/UnaPibaGeek/ctfr (Abusing Certificate Transparency logs for getting HTTPS websites subdomains)
 - https://github.com/giovanifss/Dumb (Dumain Bruteforcer - a fast and flexible domain bruteforcer)
 - https://github.com/caffix/amass (Subdomain Enumeration in Go)
+- https://github.com/Ice3man543/subfinder (SubFinder is a subdomain discovery tool which has a simple modular architecture and has been aimed as a successor to sublist3r project)

 #### Database Vulnerability Scanners or Enumeration Tools